 Judging of 4-H Grooming and Showmanship is not left to your personal preferences, likes or dislikes.
 If this were so, it would be like judging the Breeds without an ideal or standard.
 Just as we have the Conformation Score Card and the Evaluation of Defects to guide our judging of conformation and breed specifics, so we have the Showmanship Score Card to guide our judging in that division.
 By its use, and only by its use will the judging throughout the country ever approach uniformity.
 You must judge by the Score Card.
 It is the basis for all successful dairy goat grooming and Showmanship judging.
 It is, however, just that!
-The rest is up to your ability and integrity as a Judge.

 Don't judge the animal's conformation in the Grooming and Showmanship classes.
 Don't overlook the importance of the white uniform.